Annatto is cultivated for its seed, which is the source of a natural colourant used in food and cosmetics.

 Introduced to the Philippines by the Spanish, the seeds are now closely associated with Filipino cuisine and are used in various rice, chicken, beef and shrimp dishes.
 It is the closest substitute for saffron, which is used to add colour and flavour to classic European dishes, such as Bouillabaisse, the famous French seafood dish and Paella, the popular rice, seafood and meat dish from Spain.

-The dried seed have a crude protein content of about 7% of their weight and are effective in giving colour to poultry meat and eggs when added to feed rations, increasing their yellow colour intensity, especially egg yolks.
+The dried seed have a crude-protein content of about 7% of their dry weight and are added to poultry rations (feed) to give colour to the meat and eggs, effectively increasing their yellow colour intensity, especially the egg yolks.

-Non-food uses of the pulp include developing dyes and colourings for cosmetics such as lipstick and hair colouring, and formulating colour coatings for pills and tablets.
+Non-food uses of the pulp include dyes and colours developed for the cosmetics industry, such as those used in lipstick and hair colouring, and colour formulations developed for coating pills and tablets.

-In recent times, the trend towards the use of natural colouring, increasing restrictions on the use of some synthetic colourants and the relative instability of most other natural colourants in the yellow to red spectrum has led to an increase in the demand and production of annatto pulp.
+In recent times, the trend towards the use of natural colourants, together with increasing restrictions on the use of some synthetic colourants and the relative instability of most other natural colourants in the yellow to red spectrum has led to an increase in the demand and production of annatto pulp.

-Grows naturally in moderately humid to humid subtropical and tropical lowland to mid-elevation climates, generally in frost-free areas with annual lows of 16 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1000 to 4500 mm and a dry season of 5 months or less.
+Grows naturally in moderately humid to humid subtropical and tropical climates, generally frost-free areas with annual lows of 16 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1000 to 4500 mm and a dry season of 5 months or less.